aldor007/mkaciuba-com/content/blog/posts/homelab-2022-part-2.md

 # Ingress

-At beginning of my homelab as ingress I have used [traefik](https://github.com/traefik/traefik) (it is installed by default by k3s) but after some time I came to the conclusion that it is not enough for my use case.
-I had a issue with caching of graphql response from strapi.
-I couldn't modify response headers in strapi so I need to do it on proxy/ingress level.
+At beginning of my homelab as ingress, I have used [traefik](https://github.com/traefik/traefik) (it is installed by default by k3s) but after some time I concluded that it is not enough for my use case.
+I had an issue with caching of graphql response from strapi.
+I couldn't modify response headers in strapi, so I need to do it on proxy/ingress level.
 I've tried to find a solution how to do it in traefik but without luck.
-I've came up with another solution - use [kong](https://github.com/kong/kong).
-In kong it is very easy to add lua script on given ingress.
-Below a few lines of yaml that solved the issue
+I've come up with another solution - use [kong](https://github.com/kong/kong).
+In kong it is very easy to add lua script to given ingress.
+Below are a few lines of yaml that solved the issue

 ```yaml
 apiVersion: configuration.konghq.com/v1